mcry416/AsyncDrawKit/README.md

 // set network image
 imageView.sg_setImage("https://www.test.com/test.jpg")

-// use the way of downsample to set local image imageView.imageNamed = "background_image"
+// use the way of downsample to set local image(Bundle image) imageView.imageNamed = "background_image"

-// set an image where located in Bundle. imageView.imageFiled = "bundle_image"
 ```

 # Which features it has?